• Home

 Preparing for the architecture entrance exams like the National Aptitude Test in Architecture is not challenging if you follow a well-structured study schedule and preparation strategy.

-So, what are you looking for?
-Dig into the post to know smart tips to make the preparation plan that helps to perform well in the upcoming exam.
+So, what are you waiting for?
+Dig into the post to learn smart tips to create the best preparation plan that helps to perform well in the upcoming exam.

-For cracking the National Aptitude Test in Architecture, the first and foremost important thing is to have a well-planned study schedule for yourself.
-Also, you are required to focus on your strengths and weaknesses and allocate the time accordingly.
+For cracking the National Aptitude Test in Architecture, the first and foremost important thing is to have a "well-planned study schedule".

 As per the Paper Pattern for the NATA, the question paper comprises two parts: Part A comprises Maths and Aptitude, while Part B comprises drawing.

-• Divide the topics from most important to least important as per the weightage from each subject.
+• Divide the topics from most important to least important as per the weightage of each subject.

 • Make sure to distribute all the subjects in your daily plan.